open-go-org/docker-image-go/README.md

-# docker image for building golang app
+# docker image for go

 A base Dockerfile for building golang app image.